Aptos vs RetailNorthstar

 - You need purpose-built apparel planning, not an allocation engine with planning bolted on

-- You want to plan the next season without waiting 12 months to go live
+- You want to plan the next season without waiting on a multi-phase implementation programme

 Moving from Aptos to RetailNorthstar